Hunter-Bobeck/Kidd-and-Play-Photography/README.md

 # KiddandPlayPhotography.com
-Check out Kendra Kidd's photography services!
-Kidd and Play Photography offers senior portraits, engagement photos, event photography, weddings, cosplay, and more.
+This is the website for Kidd and Play Photography, Kendra Kidd's photography service in the Indianapolis area.